rvbcldud/cribbage-optimizer/README.md

 ```
 There are a couple of requirements:
 - Each card (e.g., "5S") must be separated by a space
-- The first part is the rank, valid inputs are all face card letters (uppercase or lowercase: e.g., "A" or "a")
+- The first part is the rank, valid inputs are all face card letters (uppercase or lowercase: e.g., "A" or "a") and number 2-10
-- The secoind part is the suit, valid inputs are the first letter of the suits name (D, H, C, S).
+- The second part is the suit, valid inputs are the first letter of the suits name (D, H, C, S).
 These can also be lowercase

 ### Example output